manageandmore/my_mm/README.md

 - Open the **MM App** integration
 - Copy the **Internal Integration Secret** to the env var.

+## OpenAI Setup

+Either get a real OpenAI Api token from a personal account, or make up a dummy token (e.g. 'DUMMY_TOKEN').
+Add your token as the `OPENAI_TOKEN` environment variable in the vercel settings.

 ## Deploy Development App

 To deploy your personal development app run: